-There’s no one reason why a Bachelor’s degree or a Master’s degree in Industrial Engineering is the best career path you can take.
+There’s no one single reason why a Bachelor’s degree or a Master’s degree in Industrial Engineering is the best career path you can take.
 So, let’s focus on the main ones:

 - You’ll be part of a dynamic field - technology always evolves, and you will have to keep up with it all, always learning how to bring about innovation.

 - There’s no such thing as a bad idea in Industrial Engineering - in your Bachelor’s studies, you’ll always be encouraged to come with solutions and different angles of approach.

 - Studying Industrial Engineering is flexible - you can pursue a more technical or a more management-oriented path, customising your approach to Industrial Engineering.

 - Look around and you’ll only see industrial engineers - your cup, your laptop, your scarf: everything needs someone to plan their life cycle.
 Yup, that's the Industrial Engineer.

-What are the differences between Industrial Engineering university programmes?
+What are the main differences between Industrial Engineering programmes?

 Seeing how this study option is a combination of two systems, in Industrial Engineering there isn’t a consensus on how the subject should be taught and studied.
 For instance:

 - Turkey has a strong technical focus, even containing Physics courses

 - Denmark shifts the attention back to management, making the programme less technical

 - The United Kingdom, like Finland, puts management in the foreground

 - United States is more case-study based, giving you real problems to solve in groups

-What are the typical courses during an Industrial Engineering degree?
+What are the typical courses you'll study during an Industrial Engineering degree?